dimitri-nicolo/calico/v2.2/reference/cni-plugin/configuration.md

 ## Kubernetes specific

-When using the Calico CNI plugin with Kubernetes, the plugin must be able to access the Kubernetes API server in order to find the labels assigned to the Kubernetes pods.
+When using the {{site.prodname}} CNI plugin with Kubernetes, the plugin must be able to access the Kubernetes API server in order to find the labels assigned to the Kubernetes pods.
 The recommended way to configure access is through a `kubeconfig` file specified in the `kubernetes` section of the network config. e.g.

 ```json
 {